Cross-dressing, gender identity, and sexuality of Joan of Arc: Trial and clothing

 After her capture during the siege of Compiègne while retreating from a failed attack at Margny, Joan was handed over to the English by the Burgundians, imprisoned, and subsequently put on trial for heresy.
-Despite the attempts by the judges to persuade her to renounce for her wearing of male attire, Joan repeatedly defended the wearing of this clothing as a "small matter" that was "the commandment of God and his angels".
-As Pernoud and Clin note, "Other questions about her mode of dress provoked only repetitions of these answers: She had done nothing that was not by the commandment of God.
-Probably not even Cauchon could then have guessed the importance that her mode of dress would come to assume" in the context of her trial.
+Despite the judges' attempts to persuade her to renounce her male attire, Joan repeatedly defended it as a "small matter" that was "the commandment of God and his angels".
+As Régine Pernoud and Marie-Véronique Clin note, "Other questions about her mode of dress provoked only repetitions of these answers: She had done nothing that was not by the commandment of God.
+Probably not even Cauchon could then have guessed the importance that her mode of dress would come to assume."

 Joan signed a cedula, a document in which she agreed to cease wearing male clothing.
 Some sources suggest that this was done without the benefit of adequate legal safeguards or possibly without her full understanding of the document's content.
 Later, she resumed wearing male attire in what was considered a "relapse," after the garments had been returned to her by her captors.
 Contemporary accounts indicate that her captors were aware of her claim that she wore such clothing out of necessity and divine instruction.
 Under the procedures of the Inquisition, individuals who returned to previously abjured practices could be sentenced to death.
-On May 30, 1431, Joan of Arc is reported to have been burned at the stake by her English captors with Church officials present.
+On 30 May 1431, Joan of Arc was burned at the stake by her English captors with Church officials present.